kammitama5/kammitama5.github.io/_posts/2021-02-10-Wednesday-February-10th.md

 - It's really refreshing because I'm really against any kind of gatekeeping with respect to learning, and I've felt that the whole departmental structure can sometimes incentivize gatekeeping.
 So this is a breath of fresh air in comparison, and I find myself staying up late and chatting with a friend who is also taking a stats course (who did his PhD in Anthropology).
+- Today I also had an hour-long chat with my Mathematics professor, and she is not only awesome, but also very supportive.
+She's also absolutely geeky and fun, and makes me laugh.
+I love her!
 - I think it's amazing and really cool that people can all use statistics but with different lenses.
 They think about analyzing data in different ways, and some models are more common than others.
 Right now, I'm right at the intersection of encryption and statistics, and I'm really enjoying it.